songzhw/songzhw.github.io/version/2016-09-19-Android-7-Split-Screen-(1).md

 ### 5. What should we do to support Split Screen?
 There is a trick: You only have to support sw320dp, so you can expand your app to Split Screen.

+So here is a strategy you can follow
+1 - create res/values, which saves the resource values for sw320dp and split screens 2 - create res/values-sw360dp, which saves the resouce values for sw360dp

 ### 4. Life Cycler